 Placements encompass a variety of multidisciplinary health and social care settings based within the NHS, the Private Sector, Social Services, Voluntary Organisations and Primary Health Care Services.

 Before you make your application, take a look at our frequently asked questions section at the bottom of our undergraduate department pages.
-Here you will find hints and tips on what we are looking for, as well as practise Literacy and Numeracy tests.
+Here you will find hints and tips on what we are looking for.

 Approved by the Health and Care Professions Council (HCPC) for the purpose of providing eligibility to apply for registration with the HCPC as an occupational therapist.